flunge/flunge.github.io/_posts/Technical/2016-08-15-guideline-to-make-blog.markdown

 1. Fork a repository template from others
 2. Click "Settings"
-3. Rename the repository to "yourUserName.github.io" (yourUserName should be in lower case)
+3. Rename the repository to "*yourUserName.github.io*" (yourUserName should be in lower case)
 4. Update _config.yml and others if necessary

-After forking a repository,
+After forking a repository, clone the repository to your local machine.

 	git clone https://github.com/Huangying-Zhan/huangying-zhan.github.io.git

-Open _config.yml,
+Open *_config.yml*,

 ```
 git add .